Darel Rex Finley in PhotoBooth

 2007.01.17 prev next

-Over the course of my Dilbert-like career, I’ve had the occasion to work on a few C++ projects.
+OVER the course of my Dilbert-like career, I’ve had the occasion to work on a few C++ projects.
 Thankfully, that was some time ago, as web-based apps have now pretty much replaced C++ apps at most corporations.
 Writing apps on my own in C was something I enjoyed, but C++ struck me as a big, freighted beast that was supposed to make things easier and better, but somehow made the code much larger, and scattered it across many files in a way that, to my mind, made it harder to examine the code’s functionality at a glance.
 In theory, the idea of objects and methods seemed like a good one, but I was never very happy working with it in C++.

 When I first decided, about a year ago, to devote a significant chunk of my free time to trying to write my first serious Cocoa app, I discovered that Cocoa apps are written in something called “Objective-C” (ObjC for short).
 I was apprehensive — what’s this, another C++-like language that takes all the fun out of writing an app in C?
 And since I had already learned C++ some years ago, did I really want to learn another one?
 Why didn’t Apple just use C++?
 Over the past several months, though, I’ve come to appreciate Apple’s decision to use ObjC as the development language of Cocoa, and I’ve accumulated a list of reasons why I like it better.